 This is an update of an interview that was conducted in 2020.

 We get asked all the time if you can make money proofreading online even if you don’t live in the US.

-As long as you have a laptop or tablet and a reliable internet connection (and the skills to complete the job!), you can work anywhere as a transcript proofreader and make money proofreading online.
+As long as you have a laptop or tablet and a reliable internet connection (and the proofreading skills to complete the job!), you can work anywhere as an online proofreader and earn extra money.

 Keep reading to learn more about Rae’s story!